x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 ### errors

 *Array* *nullable*.
 RESTful web services indicates errors using the HTTP status codes.
-In addition, whenever appropriate, the error can also be returned using this error field.
+In addition, whenever appropriate, the error messages can also be returned using this error field.
 Error is an array of error messages.
 Example:

     "errors": [
+      {
+        "code": 150,
-      "Invalid number of dimensions in parameter key" ]
+        "message": "Invalid number of dimensions in parameter key" }
+    ]

+#### code

+*number*.
+Provides a code number for the error message.
+Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+Example:

+    "code": 130

+#### message

+*string*.
+Provides the actual error message.
+Example:

+    "message": "Response too large due to client request"

 ----